Children’s Wellbeing and Schools Bill

 Overview

-The Children's Wellbeing and Schools Bill aims to improve the safeguarding and welfare of children in England, enhance support for children in care, regulate children's social care and educational institutions more effectively, and address school attendance issues.
+The Children's Wellbeing and Schools Bill aims to improve the safeguarding and welfare of children in England, focusing on children's social care, school attendance, and the regulation of related institutions and agencies.
+It introduces measures to strengthen information sharing, enhance support for children in care, and regulate independent educational institutions more effectively.

 Description